FAQs for Prospective Students & Families

 About Pathways

 Upon graduating, Rosary College students who desire to continue their education can transfer up to the full 60 credits to one of our partner institutions.
-Rosary College’s partner institutions are Ave Maria University and Thomas More College, with more on the horizon.
+Rosary College’s partner institutions are The Catholic University of America, Ave Maria University and Thomas More College, with more on the horizon.
 Our team is working on building relationships with other Newman Guide institutions to give our Archangels more post-graduation options.

 About Tuition